24CSB0B72/Tourism-Website/README.md

 - Gallery to view images of popular places
 - Links to hotels and heritage sites
 - Responsive design to cater to different screen sizes
+- The smile icon opens the stars in mumbai.
+Showcasing, image-clipping via path, and text based.
+- The grid is responsive.

 ## Project Structure